What is Ready to Lead?

 ≈2.5 hours per week

-Your Leadership Journey is a capstone module reflecting on participants’ growth as leaders.
-Participants will review their initial leadership development plan developed in Module 2, revising and finalizing it.
+Developing as a Leader: Your personal leadership journey is a capstone module reflecting on participants’ growth as leaders.
+Participants will review their initial leadership development plan developed in Module 1, revising and finalizing it.
 Additional leadership concepts and skills will be examined and explored to prepare leaders for the next phase of their leadership journey.

 Upon completion of each module, participants receive a digital badge through MyCreds indicating the skills and competencies developed, alongside the module’s requirements for success.
 Once all modules are successfully completed, a comprehensive digital badge is awarded indicating the suite of assessed skills and competencies demonstrated by the participant.
 All R2L microcredentials have been developed using current industry-relevant best practice information.
 MSVU is grateful to our partners from Northwood and Shannex for providing valuable input and feedback throughout the development process.